My DeFi Pet (DPET) Hits Market Capitalization of $1.66 Million

 Buying and Selling My DeFi Pet

-It is usually not presently possible to purchase alternative cryptocurrencies such as My DeFi Pet directly using US dollars.
-Investors seeking to acquire My DeFi Pet should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase My DeFi Pet using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as My DeFi Pet directly using U.S. dollars.
+Investors seeking to acquire My DeFi Pet should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase My DeFi Pet using one of the exchanges listed above.

 Receive News & Updates for My DeFi Pet Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for My DeFi Pet and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.